home-assistant/home-assistant.io/source/_components/alexa.markdown

 ### {% linkable_title Requirements %}

 Amazon requires the endpoint of a skill to be hosted via SSL.
-Self-signed certificates are ok because our skills will only run in development mode.
+Self-signed certificates are OK because our skills will only run in development mode.
 Read more on [our blog][blog-lets-encrypt] about how to set up encryption for Home Assistant.
-When running Hass.io, using the [Let's Encrypt](/addons/lets_encrypt/) the and [Duck DNS](/addons/duckdns/) add-ons is the easiest method.
+When running Hass.io, using the [Let's Encrypt](/addons/lets_encrypt/) and [Duck DNS](/addons/duckdns/) add-ons is the easiest method.
 If you are unable to get HTTPS up and running, consider using [this AWS Lambda proxy for Alexa skills](https://community.home-assistant.io/t/aws-lambda-proxy-custom-alexa-skill-when-you-dont-have-https/5230).

 Additionally, note that at the time of this writing, your Alexa skill endpoint *must* accept requests over port 443 (Home Assistant default to 8123).
 There are two ways you can handle this:

   1. In your router, forward external 443 to your Home Assistant serving port (defaults to 8123) OR
-  2. Change your Home Assistant serving port to 443 this is done in the [`http`](/components/http/) section with the the `server_port` entry in your `configuration.yaml` file
+  2. Change your Home Assistant serving port to 443 this is done in the [`http`](/components/http/) section with the `server_port` entry in your `configuration.yaml` file

 [blog-lets-encrypt]: https://home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/